Eyre Peninsula Link

 - opportunity to extend the network in future; and

-The route of the new line runs almost parallel to the existing transmission line, on its western side.
+The route of the new line runs almost parallel to the old transmission line, on its western side.
 The route was identified through engineering, research, technical field studies and direct engagement with landowners and the broader Eyre Peninsula community.

 Removal of old power line

-For any queries, feedback or to be kept updated on the project, please contact ElectraNet’s Community
+For any queries, please contact ElectraNet’s Community

 Engagement Consultant at firstname.lastname@example.org or call toll-free on 1800 890 376.